sabdulramoni2/Deploy-Microservices-Application/README.md

 ## **Project Overview**
 **Online Boutique** is a cloud-first microservices demo application.
 Online Boutique consists of an 11-tier microservices application.
 The application is a web-based e-commerce app where users can browse items, add them to the cart, and purchase them.
-This project demonstrates deploying a managed K8s cluster on Linode Kubernetes engine, deployed a replicated database and configure its persistence and make it accessible through a UI client browser using ingress.

 ---